-Lymecycline 408mg comes in hard capsule form with blue cap and white body.
-Lymecycline capsules belongs to a group of medicines called tetracycline antibiotics.
-Each lymecycline capsule is equivalent to 300mg tetracycline base.
-Lymecycline treats acne by fighting bacteria and promotes healing.
+Lymecycline 408 mg comes in hard capsule form with a blue cap and white body.
+Lymecycline capsules belong to a group of medicines called tetracycline antibiotics.
+Each lymecycline capsule is equivalent to a 300 mg tetracycline base.
+Lymecycline treats acne by fighting bacteria and promoting healing.

-Lymecycline acts by targeting bacteria that causes inflammation associated with acne, this allows old lesions to heal and prevents new blemishes from forming.
-Lymecycline is part of the tetracyline antibiotic group and is prescribed to effectively prevent bacteria from spreading.
-By attacking a bacteria known as propionibacterium acnes, it prevents the bacteria’s ability to produce proteins which are essential to their survival.
+Lymecycline acts by targeting bacteria that cause the inflammation associated with acne, this allows old lesions to heal and prevents new blemishes from forming.
+Lymecycline is part of the tetracycline antibiotic group and is prescribed to prevent bacteria from spreading effectively.
+Attacking a bacteria known as propionibacterium acnes prevents the bacteria’s ability to produce proteins essential to their survival.
 As a result, the bacteria also lose the ability to grow and reproduce.
 This allows your immune system the opportunity to fend off the existing bacteria.

 The manufacturer of the product supplied may vary.
 Please read the patient information leaflet that is provided with the product

 How To Take Lymecycline